Sit, drip, sting, cringe!

 But, No One Understands!
 Oh, Yes They Do!

 While having a rash is a nuisance, it’s not the end of the world.
 You can still carry on with your daily activities like the amazing woman that you are.
 Plus, this situation isn’t as uncommon as you might think.
 We’ve all had that “no one understands!” moment where you’re crying with ice cream and binging watch Netflix shows.
 However, in situations like this, there are plenty of women that understand.

 Keep skin irritation at bay by keeping track of your spritz.
 Download our bladder diary to recognize when your bladder leakage occurs and what products work best for you.

 Have you ever dealt with this situation?
 Tell us what worked for you in the comments!
-And then sign up for your free trial for a bladder leak product subscription from Lily Bird.
+And then sign up for your trial for a bladder leak product subscription from Lily Bird.

 By Jessica Thomas, MPH